FrancesCoronel/personal-website-v3/_posts/2014-09-22-limbo-review.md

 or teenagers *(darn)* in this game.

-You see, Oxford Dictionary tells me that in Christian theology, “*limbo*” is this place where all the unbaptized *infants* reside.
+You see, Oxford Dictionary tells me that in Christian theology, "*limbo*" is this place where all the unbaptized *infants* reside.
 *Unbaptized infants*.
 I mean, geez.
 Who would have thought that they would have a special little place for even **those** guys??
 NOT ME, BRO.
 NOT ME.
-An equally sinister second definition is “*limbo*” being defined as a state of neglect or oblivion, e.g., “*children left in an emotional limbo*”.
+An equally sinister second definition is "*limbo*" being defined as a state of neglect or oblivion, e.g., "*children left in an emotional limbo*".
 Now, someone tell me it’s not even weirder that the example sentence for the second definition was that EXACT same thing I just
-typed: “***children left in an emotional limbo***”.
+typed: "***children left in an emotional limbo***".
 All I gotta say is…
 ***SKETCHHHHHH***!
 Considering all the subtle horrific encounters I went through while in Limbo, either theory makes sense.
 The subtlety too, man
 - that gets to you!